dianaaggar/Project2-Portfolio/README.md

 Features:
--A brief introduction.
+-A brief introduction. <br />
--About Me: A section showcasing information about me, my skills, and my background.
+-About Me: A section showcasing information about me, my skills, and my background.<br />
--Projects: A collection of some projects with links.
+-Projects: A collection of some projects with links.<br />
--Contact: A contact form for visitors to reach out to me. an example of
+-Contact: A contact form for visitors to reach out to me.<br />
--A movie application with API key you can searh any movies you want.
+-A movie application with API key you can searh any movies you want.<br />

 Technologies Used: